pselvana/BadNames/README.md

-# BadNames
+# Bad Names in CSV format
-A CSV list of real names that break things.
+A CSV list of names that could break things.